-If you’re feeling confused or overwhelmed at the prospect of making the right policy decision, reach out to a retirement specialist today.
-Our team is here to assist and can provide advice that will benefit you during retirement.
+If you’re feeling confused or overwhelmed at the prospect of making the right policy decision, reach out to a licensed insurance agent today.
+Our team is here to assist and can offer guidance to help benefit you in retirement.
 You don’t have to make these decisions on your own, so let us know how we can help!

 Our firm is not affiliated with or endorsed by the U.S. government or the federal Medicare program.
 Insurance products are offered through the insurance business Heritage First.
 Heritage First is also an Investment Advisory practice that offers products and services through AE Wealth Management, LLC (AEWM), a Registered Investment Adviser.
 The AEWM does not offer insurance products.
 The insurance products offered by Heritage First are not subject to Investment Advisor requirements.
 AEWM and Heritage First are not affiliated companies.

 Any and all other services related to Medicare are an outside business activity and are not offered through or supervised by AE Wealth Management, LLC.